admorenog/rhapsody/README.md

 ### templates
 ejs files to make the view.
 ### scripts
-ts files that will be transpiled in the resources folder to use in the templates.
+ts files that will be transpiled in the res folder to use in the templates.
 ### styles
 scss files like the scripts folder.